arcus/education_modules/git_history_of_project/git_history_of_project.md

 <div class = "learnmore">
 **What is this number?**

-We are used to seeing numbers in base 10, which are made up of the ten digits $$0,1,2,3,4,5,6,7,8,$$ and $$9$$.
+We are used to seeing numbers in base 10, which are made up of the ten digits $0,1,2,3,4,5,6,7,8,$ and $9$.
 Commit numbers are in base 16, called [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal).
-In this number system, we use the 10 familiar digits as well as the digits $$a,b,c,d,e,$$ and $$f$$ corresponding to 10,11,12,13,14, and 15 respectively in base 10.
+In this number system, we use the 10 familiar digits as well as the digits $a,b,c,d,e,$ and $f$ corresponding to 10,11,12,13,14, and 15 respectively in base 10.

 If you are using the repo you created in an earlier module, your commits might have different commit numbers than the commit numbers in the examples.